tuffythejeep/alex-bloggy-blog/README.md

 I commented and committed to my repo heavily.

-I was not able to deploy without succesfully. :(
+I was not able to deploy succesfully. :(

 ## License